ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * `[Reordering Models]/rm_feature_weights` - the number of features must not exceed the value of `lm::MAX_NUM_RM_FEATURES`, see [Project compile-time parameters](#project-compile-time-parameters).
 * `[Language Models]/lm_feature_weights` - the number of features must not exceed the value of `lm::MAX_NUM_LM_FEATURES`, see [Project compile-time parameters](#project-compile-time-parameters).

-Note that, if there number of lambda weights specified in the configuration file is less than the actual number of features in the corresponding model then an error is reported.
+If there number of lambda weights specified in the configuration file is less than the actual number of features in the corresponding model then an error is reported.

+The configuration of the server for running in a TLS mode, i.e. accessible via the secure `wss://` communication protocol, is given by: `[Project-Folder]/demo/tls/configs/server-tls.cfg`.
+To use it, the server must be build with the `WITH_TLS=true` flag, see the section on [building the software](#building-the-project).

 #### Server console
 Once the server is started it is not run as a Linux daemon but is a simple multi-threaded application that has its own interactive console allowing to manage some of the configuration file parameters and obtain some run-time information about the server.
 The list of available server console commands is given in the listing below: